 Descriptive Essay Topic Ideas

 Descriptive essays are similar to narrative essays.
 That is, they pay greater attention to detail but have less action.
 All of the themes for a descriptive essay are based on your personal experiences and memories.
-Thus, you need to convey a sense of feeling in these kinds of writing.
-Go through the essay topics below to get some idea:
+Thus, you need to convey a sense of feeling in this kind of writing.
+Go through the essay topics below to get some ideas: